Ippolito Nievo: The Second Italian War of Independence

-Nievo was born and raised in Padua, during the time the Veneto region was ruled by the Austrian Empire.
-His father was a lawyer.
-Nievo studied law at the University of Padua, but upon graduating, he refused to join his father's profession as it would imply submission to the Austrian government.
+In 1857 he was forced to flee to Milan, where he wrote for various reviews and platonically fell in love with his cousin Bice.
 He was politically inspired by Giuseppe Mazzini's thought and wanted to join the struggle for the independence of Veneto and a united Italy.
 In 1860 he fought with Giuseppe Garibaldi's Expedition of the Thousand, who, after having defeated the Bourbon army in Sicily and Southern Italy, gave those regions to the King of Sardinia Victor Emmanuel II.
-On 18 February 1861, in fulfilment of Nievo's hopes, Italy was unified under the House of Savoy.
-Shortly afterwards, in March, Nievo died in a shipwreck in the Tyrrhenian Sea.